dromotherm/documentation/pages/themis/advanced/conf.md

 ## slaves section

-For most common situations, minimalistic configurations are possible :
+For most common situations, a minimalistic configuration is possible :

 ```
 "slaves": {